isc-projects/kea/doc/guide/dhcp4-srv.rst

    running the risk that its memory usage grows without limit.
 The default value is 1024.

--  ``ncr-protocol`` - socket protocol to use when sending requests to D2.
+-  ``ncr-protocol`` - the socket protocol to use when sending requests to D2.
 Currently only UDP is supported.

--  ``ncr-format`` - packet format to use when sending requests to D2.
+-  ``ncr-format`` - the packet format to use when sending requests to D2.
    Currently only JSON format is supported.

 By default, kea-dhcp-ddns is assumed to be running on the same machine